-Safeguards Are Essential in All Workplaces, Including Nonprofits
+Safeguards Are Essential in All Workplaces, Including Best Charities

 < BLOG

-Safeguards Are Essential in All Workplaces, Including Nonprofits
+Safeguards Are Essential in All Workplaces, Including Best Charities

 The past year’s groundswell of allegations and verdicts about sexual misconduct reflects behavior not only within high-visibility arenas like entertainment, government, sports and business, but also in the nonprofit domain, for example the animal welfare movement and global charities.
 An example of the latter has recently been reported in coverage about incidents involving Oxfam Great Britain* employees during the Haiti crisis (largely also covered at the time in 2011).
 Even in organizations that focus on doing good, men too often abuse their power, including sexual misconduct.